Tinkerforge/doc/source/Software/Brickd.rst

 Additionally it is possible to separate the machine running the Brick Daemon from the machine running the user code.
-This allows e.g. a Brick connected to a PC to be controlled from a smart phone or over the internet from another PC.
+This allows e.g. a Brick connected to a PC to be controlled from a smart phone or over the Internet from another PC.

 .. _brickd_installation: